NaturalNode/natural/README.md

     var s = JSON.stringify(tfidf);
     // save "s" to disk, database or otherwise

     // assuming you pulled "s" back out of storage. var tfidf = new TfIdf(JSON.parse(s));

 WordNet
 -------

 One of the newest and most experimental features is WordNet integration.
 Here's an example of using natural to look up definitions of the word node.
-The parameter in the WordNet constructor is the local directory that will store the WordNet database files.
-If the database files are not present in the specified directories natural will download them for you.
+To use the WordNet module, first install the WordNet database files using the [WNdb module](https://github.com/moos/WNdb):

+    npm install WNdb

+(For node < v0.6, please use 'npm install WNdb@3.0.0')

 Keep in mind the WordNet integration is to be considered experimental at this point and not production ready.
 The API is also subject to change.

 Here's an exmple of looking up definitions for the word, "node".

-    var wordnet = new natural.WordNet('.');
+    var wordnet = new natural.WordNet();

     wordnet.lookup('node', function(results) {
         results.forEach(function(result) {